Compact CNC Lathe

 Motion System Rotary Encoder for Spindle Coolant System

-Control Cabinet Limit Switches for all Axes Final Assembly and Testing
+Limit Switches for all Axes

 Picture of Grady standing on one foot atop the prototype lathe cross slide.
 A partially assembled lathe cross slide Several electronic components wired together atop a metal panel